AdobeDocs/destination-sdk.en/help/docs-framework/documentation-instructions.md

 1. In the GitHub folder structure of the forked repository, navigate to `experience-platform.en/help/destinations/catalog/[...]`, where [...] is the desired category for your destination.
 For example, if you are adding a personalization destination to Experience Platform, select the `personalization` category.
 Select **Add file > Create new file**.

+   >[!TIP]
+   >
+   >The folder structure in the screen recording below is outdated.
+Navigate to the folder structure indicated above.

    ![add new file](/help/docs-framework/assets/github-navigate-and-create-file.gif)

 1. Name your destination `YOURDESTINATION.md`, where YOURDESTINATION is the name of your destination in Adobe Experience Platform.
 For example, if your company is called Moviestar, you would name your file `moviestar.md`.